top of page

 Our politicians have a habit of celebrating any and all job creation statistics.
 It makes them look good in the public eye to say the words “we are creating new jobs”, this is especially the case if a policy they oversee influenced such.
 The problem is that the jobs created are increasingly not worth the paper that these glowing political speeches are printed on.
 They are not signs of progress.
 Instead, too many of them are pathways to continued poverty.

 One such group of problematic jobs is that which primarily features part-time or temporary work.
-Newark’s Mayor Hall actually conveyed once – when discussing the potential for job creation with the Thornwood Crossing bridge – that his administration was not concerned with whether or not the jobs being created were full-time or part-time.
+The current Mayor actually once – when discussing the potential for job creation with the Thornwood Crossing bridge – conveyed that his administration was not concerned with whether or not the jobs being created were full-time or part-time.
 What mattered is that they were “jobs”.
 This mindset has to end.
-We must show a preference for the creation of full-time jobs that will be reasonably accessible to the people of Licking County.
-Otherwise, we are ensuring that too many of us will remain trapped in poverty.
+We must show a preference for the creation of full-time jobs that will be reasonably accessible to the people of Newark.
+Otherwise, our City is ensuring that too many of us will remain trapped in poverty.

 Transportation

 On a point made in the previous section, too many of our fellow citizens lack adequate and reliable transportation.
-Our public transportation is currently – and finally - being equipped with a fixed-route busing system in its infancy.
-Still, for too many, if you need a ride to work, your best bet is to find a loved one or a coworker with whom to hitch a ride.
-What we effectively still have is an odd hybrid of disorganized public transportation and a “fend for yourself” model.
+Presently, you are left to rely on a broken transit system which is fragmented into multiple segments of poor reliability, high expense, and/or crushing demand.
+If you need a ride to work, your best bet is to find a loved one or a coworker with whom to hitch a ride, but this is not a stable or sustainable model.
+What we effectively have is an odd hybrid of disorganized public transportation and a “fend for yourself” model.

 If everyone who needed a car had one this model would be ok, but poverty is a serious problem for far too many of us and that often aligns with the lack of an automobile.
 People, of course, need transportation for more than just traveling to and from work, but if we care about enabling our citizens to escape the clutches of poverty we must take seriously their inability to get to a decent job to begin with.
 What’s clear is that a system which hinders – instead of expands - the mobility of its people is not one worth maintaining.
 Progressing together requires a solution which removes the obstacles to said progress.

-Let’s face facts here; there is no better solution to the lack of adequate transportation than finishing the job in delivering to the people of this County a complete fixed route busing system.
-No one in dire straits – again, that is a growing segment of our community – can afford the current Uber or Cab fares to and then from their required destination, multiple times a day for numerous days a week.
-We must ensure that the fixed route busing system is expanded and completed.
+Let’s face facts here; there is no better solution to the lack of adequate transportation than delivering to the people of this city a fixed route busing system.
+Potential routes have been drafted, numerous committees have been convened to explore it, and yet the city and the county have been the sole source of inaction.
+No one in dire straits – again, that is a growing segment of our community – can afford a $6 or $7 fare to and then from their required destination, multiple times a day for numerous days a week.
+Nor can anyone who desperately needs an immediate ride rely on a system which requires you to schedule a ride days in advance as an alternative to a typical cab service.
+This is much easier than our local officials want you to believe: we must adopt a fixed route busing system.

 If elected, you can count on me to tirelessly advocate for this until the end of my service, and beyond if I have to.